Fitblip/wsstat/README.md

 #### Installation
 Install from pip - `pip install wsstat`

+**Note:** if you have python 2 and 3 installed on the same system, you have to use `pip3 install wsstat`!

 The installation should be 100% straight forward and work fine.
 If that's not the case, please file a ticket!

 Please note: WSStat currently only works on Python >= 3.3, and won't install on python 2.7, which is a known limitation.